 Here is our Lookup Source table

 Here is our lookup table from the [SSIS Tutorials] Database.

-STEP 1: Create new project in BIDS with Integration Service Project Template.
-Drag the Data flow task to Control flow region and rename it as per your requirements.
+STEP 1: Create a new project in BIDS with the Integration Service Project Template.
+Drag the Data flow task to the Control flow region and rename it as per your requirements.

 Double click on it, and it will open the data flow tab.

 STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings.
-It provides space to write our SQL statement or we can select the table from Drop down list.
+It provides space to write our SQL statement.
+Or we can select the table from the Dropdown list.

 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns.

-STEP 5: Click ok and edit the Term Lookup Transformation
+STEP 5: Click ok and edit the SSIS Term Lookup Transformation

 In the reference table tab, Configure the OLE DB connection manager to reference database (Here it is [SSIS Tutorials]) and then select the table you wish to add as reference table (Here it is Term Lookup Transformation table).

-TIP: This transformation only supports OLE DB Connection Manager to connect with the reference table.
+TIP: This SSIS Term Lookup Transformation only supports OLE DB Connection Manager to connect with the reference table.